nkamatam/Exams/Welcome file.md

 		* May have to pay partly up front or entirely upfront.
 Price lower than hourly instances.
 	* Spot based:
 		* Enables you to bid for whatever price you want for instance capacity. providing for even greater savings if your applications have flexible start and end times.
 		* Think of it as a stock market bid.
+Buy when the price reduces/sell when it increases.
 	* Dedicated Hosts:
 		* Physical EC2 server dedicated for your use.
-		* Can help you reduce costs by allowing you to use
+		* Can help you reduce costs by allowing you to use your existing server bound software licences.
+		* Oracle, SQL servers, etc..

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0MTQ4MjY2NywtMTY5NDQ3NDI2M119
+eyJoaXN0b3J5IjpbMTIyODQwMDA3OSwtMTY5NDQ3NDI2M119
 -->